Vaginal Dryness

 EVMS Health Services

-David Archer is a Reproductive Medicine provider in Norfolk, Virginia.
+David Archer is a Reproductive Medicine provider practicing medicine in Norfolk, Virginia.
 Dr. Archer is rated as an Elite provider by MediFind in the treatment of Vaginal Dryness.
-His top areas of expertise are Menopause, Menorrhagia, Vaginal Dryness, Hormone Replacement Therapy (HRT), and Intrauterine Device Insertion.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Menopause, Menorrhagia, Vaginal Dryness, Hormone Replacement Therapy (HRT), and Intrauterine Device Insertion.

 Texas Health Womens Care

 Dr. Tina Thai was born and raised in Texas, spending much of her early years in the Austin area before starting her undergraduate studies in Killeen, Texas.
 She later earned her medical degree at the University of North Texas Health Science Center - Texas College of Osteopathic Medicine in Fort Worth.
 She completed her Ob/Gyn residency at Texas Tech University Health Science Center Permian Basin in Odessa, where she was chief resident in her final year of training.
 Dr. Thai has served the women’s care needs of the Plano community since 2021.
 She evaluates and manages a broad range of obstetrical and gynecological concerns and is skilled in minimally invasive surgical techniques, including robotic-assisted surgeries.
 Dr. Thai is a member of the American Congress of Obstetricians & Gynecologists and American Medical Association.
 When not with her patients, she enjoys spending time with her husband and fur baby, Buddy, playing tennis, and doing arts and crafts projects.
 Dr. Thai is a Fellow of the American College of Obstetricians and Gynecologists.
 She is also a member of the American Congress of Obstetricians & Gynecologists and American Medical Association.
 Dr. Thai is rated as an Advanced provider by MediFind in the treatment of Vaginal Dryness.
-Her top areas of expertise are Solitary Fibrous Tumor, Carney Complex, Intestinal Leiomyoma, Hormone Replacement Therapy (HRT), and Salpingo-Oophorectomy.
+She is also highly rated in 14 other conditions, according to our data.
+Her clinical expertise encompasses Solitary Fibrous Tumor, Carney Complex, Intestinal Leiomyoma, Hormone Replacement Therapy (HRT), and Salpingo-Oophorectomy.

 Proper treatment will ease symptoms most of the time.